adrien-febvay/-typescript-partial-lib-dom/README.md

 However, type casting is dirty and unsafe.
 It is better to rely on type checking and on the utilities of this package.

+## Pitfalls

+The browser global variables will be set as eventually undefined everywhere, inluding in modules and functions that are supposed to run only on browser.

+As a result you may have to check them where it's technically unecessary, just to make TypeScript be sure they are defined.
+Alternatively you may also cast their original type on them (ie: `window as Window`).

+The package utilities documented below can help you by providing a `window` that is always defined.

 ## Package utilities

 The functions provided with the package don't do much, but they are very light-weighted and can be very convenient at times.